amethystlilac/PlumbBuddy-Pages/src/pages/text-guides/casual-ui.md

 * General, for who you are and to change certain PlumbBuddy settings.
 * Theme, to change the theme.
-* Folders, to change the folders or to reset them to the default.
+* Folders, to change the folder locations or to reset them to the default.
 * Mod Health, to enable or disable PlumbBuddy’s scans.
 If you want to change which kinds of warnings PlumbBuddy will give you, you can do it here.
 If you accidentally (or on purpose) clicked Stop Telling Me and then changed your mind, here is where you can re-enable scans.
 You can also leave things on default.
 * Mod Hound, to change your Mod Hound settings, like how long you keep reports.